tacoss/sastre/README.md

 The main goal of this library is getting rid of `require` calls from a well-know architecture do we use.

-We're also looking the benefits and pitfails beyond splitting everything into submodules.
+We're also looking the benefits and pitfalls beyond splitting everything into submodules.

 But loading parent stuff for common fixtures it's still an issue, e.g. `../../../../`